JasonMorgan/JasonMorgan.github.io/_posts/2020-12-06-multi-cluster-linkerd.md

 #### Running the Install

 Provided you're happy with the results of your pre checks it's time to run the install.
-I like to set up two terminals, one for each cluster but whatever mechanism you use works provided
+I like to set up two terminals, one for each cluster.

 ```bash
 # Run this once per cluster